Financial matters

 Financial top-ups

-In addition to the Erasmus+ grant, further financial support (grants and top-ups) can be applied for.
-For the academic year 2024/25, the following top-ups can be requested.
+In addition to the Erasmus+ grant, further financial support (grants and top-ups) can be applied for, depending on the academic year.

-• Travel support: The amount of the travel allowance is paid as a lump sum and depends on the distance between the location of the home university (University of Vienna) and the location of the host university.
-Students are awarded higher travel allowances for environmentally friendly travel to and from the host university.
+• Travel support: The amount of the travel support is paid as a lump sum and depends on the distance between the location of the home university (University of Vienna) and the location of the host university.
+Students are awarded a higher travel support for environmentally friendly travel to and from the host university.

-• Inclusion support: Inclusion support is intended to cover additional real financial costs incurred, particularly by participants with physical, mental or health impairments.
-Inclusion support (based on real costs) and top-up (lump sum increase in individual support) can be received at the same time.
+• Inclusion support: Inclusion support is intended to cover additional real financial costs incurred, particularly by participants with physical, mental or health issues.
+Inclusion support (based on real costs) and a top-up (lump sum increase in individual support) can be received at the same time.

 Travel support

-From the 2024/2025 academic year onwards, participants will be paid a travel allowance for the trip.
-The amount of the travel allowance depends on the distance between Vienna as the place of origin and the location of the host university and is paid out as a lump sum.
+From the academic year 2024/2025 onwards, participants will be paid a travel support for the trip.
+The amount of the travel support depends on the distance between Vienna as the place of origin and the location of the host university and is paid out as a lump sum.

 /